 Keep in mind that when you’re assigned to one of the UCSD residential colleges, you will live in that college’s facilities for your first year.
 You may choose to remain in that college’s residential environment for your second year as well, and you’ll remain affiliated with your assigned UCSD residential college throughout your time at UC San Diego.

 You can major in any subject at all of the colleges!
-The differences are simply in the vision and focus of each college, and again, in the general education courses you’ll be required to take.
-Each one has a slightly different personality.
+They are different in their vision, theme and focus, and again, in the general education courses you’ll be required to take.
+Each one also has a slightly different personality.

 UC San Diego asks students to rank the seven residential colleges as part of the UC application process.
 Students who are admitted to UCSD are given their top-ranked residential college about 90% of the time.
 You should definitely familiarize yourself with all seven, and choose the ones you like best as your #1, #2 and #3 ranked choices.